HemanthK-12/make-my-mail/README.md

 ```
 ./mvnw clean install
 ```
-- To run the main class file ( here, DemoApplication.java, generally inside the main directory of src folder), we run :
+- To run the main class file ( here, MakeMyMailApplication.java, generally inside the main directory of src folder), we run :
 ```
 ./mvnw spring-boot:run
 ```